 Tools used in battledore – Battledore and shuttlecock

 A battledore (left side of the photo) is like a racket made of a rectangular plate with a handle.
 A battledore and a shuttlecock (right side of the photo) with a black ball attached are both used in the game.
 The black ball with feathers is made from a seed called Mukuroji.
 ‘Mukuroji’ when written in Kanji bears the meaning of “child does not suffer”.

-There are 2 types of battledore: a simple plate without decoration for playing purpose and decorated plate that ‘bounces off evil’, praying for the well-being of girls.
+There are 2 types of battledore: a simple plate without decoration for playing purpose and a decorated plate that ‘bounces off evil’, praying for the well-being of girls.
 The latter, which is called Oshie Hagoita, is decorated as a lucky charm at stores and other places.

-The Oshie Hagoita is made up of 3 pieces of board that stick together and on the reverse side there is an auspicious picture drawn such as a plum.
+The Oshie Hagoita is made up of 3 pieces of board that stick together and on the reverse side, there is an auspicious picture drawn such as a plum.
 Oshie Hagoita is a special product in Kasukabe City Saitama Prefecture, and the craftsman of Oshie Hagoita still inherit the technique till today.

-A battledore for playing purposes is about 1,000-2,000 Yen for one set that comes with shuttlecock and an Oshie Hagoita can range from 1,000 Yen for a less expensive on to about 60,000 Yen for a more expensive one.
+A battledore for playing purposes is about 1,000-2,000 Yen for one set that comes with a shuttlecock and an Oshie Hagoita can range from 1,000 Yen for a less expensive on to about 60,000 Yen for a more expensive one.

 How to play battledore

 There are 2 ways to enjoy Battledore; ‘chasing shuttlecock’ which is played by 2 people facing each other, and ‘lifting shuttlecock’ where players compete for the number of times a person can lift the shuttlecock.
 For chasing shuttlecock, the person who dropped the shuttlecock is painted with black ink on the face.
-It is said that it carries the same meaning as an amulet when someone is paint with black.
+It is said that it carries the same meaning as an amulet when someone is painting with black.

 Method of chasing shuttlecock